 One of the best places to stop between Queenstown and Glenorchy is Bob’s Cove.
 It’s a short hike a stunning beach, but if you have the time you should climb up to the nearby lookout for an incredible view.

-I made lots of other stops while driving between Queenstown and Glenorchy.
-There are lots of places to pull over and admire the views.
-I even saw a waterfall – I can’t remember where exactly along the road it was but keep an eye out for it.
-This area is quite green compared with the barren landscapes usually found around Queenstown.
-There were a few times that I wished there was access down to the water’s edge.
+There are lots of places to pull over and admire the views on the road from Queenstown to Glenorchy.
+Most of these don’t have official names or anything, so keep an eye out and be prepared to stop when you see a good view / space to park There were a few times that I wished there was access down to the water’s edge.
 There are some nice little beaches and coves but most of them are impossible (or very difficult) to access.

 Glenorchy

-This tiny town nestled amongst mountains makes for a great spot to eat lunch or grab a coffee.
-There’s not much going on in town but there are a few shops and cafes and a nice waterfront area.
 Make sure to do the Glenorchy Walkway — a very easy one hour walk — it’s home to great views and is almost entirely flat (no fitness required!).
 You can also ride on a jet boat, organise a scenic flight, go fishing or continue your scenic drive to Paradise or Kinloch.

 Paradise

 Why stop your scenic drive in Glenorchy when you can continue on to Paradise!
 This small town (well, maybe it was a town at one point, there’s pretty much nothing there now) has one of New Zealand’s most photographed signs and an excellent short walk where you’ll get awesome views of the surrounding mountains.
-You can even get married in this area — definitely one of the most scenic wedding venues in New Zealand (and it’s not that expensive).

 Kinloch